w4tex/wallpapers/README.md

+# My Favorite Wallpapers 🎨

-# Wallpapers\n\nA collection of wallpapers curated for personal use.
+A personal collection of wallpapers — minimal, aesthetic, and hand-picked.

-\n\n## Usage\n- Browse the images in this repository.

-\n- Feel free to download and use them for personal or desktop purposes.

-\n\n## License\nAll wallpapers are free to use for personal purposes.
+Perfect for ricing, desktops, and inspiration.

+## Preview
+Browse the collection inside the `wallpapers/` folder.
+New wallpapers will be added over time. ✨

+---
+⭐ If you like the vibes, feel free to star the repo!